2 Trigonometric Functions and Polar Co-ordinates

 2.2 Periodicity, Graphs & Inverses

-One advantage of the circle definition is that it allows us to easily extend trigonometric functions
+Moreover, the circle definition allows us easily to extend trigonometric functions periodically since we

 sin(θ + 2nπ) = sin θ, cos(θ + 2nπ) = cos θ